orta/rebase/_posts/2015-12-04-spheres-of-influence.md

 It had a positive impact on the people on my team, and potentially the ~100 people who would need to use it.

-When I worked at a programming camp.
-I taught iOS to budding developers.
+When I worked at a programming camp, I taught iOS to budding developers.
 Rather than make course material, I built OSS infrastructure and libraries to help reduce the amount they needed to learn to get something on screen.
 The most notable example is  [WibbleQuest](http://orta.io/WibbleQuest/).
-I taught more than 100 kids using these tools.
+I taught more than 100 kids using these OSS tools.

 Once that finished, I joined Artsy.
-Artsy wasn't an OSS powerhouse, it was at ~15 people trying to ship an idea.
+Artsy wasn't an OSS powerhouse, though it had the right mindset, it was at ~15 people trying to ship an idea.
 There was no mobile team, just a development team.
 My impact correlated to the amount of code I could ship.

 In my first year, I took over a [single gem](https://rubygems.org/gems/pt), and started a small [analytics library](https://cocoapods.org/pods/ARAnalytics).
 I was impacting thousands of developers a little bit.